rburton/teamcollab/docs/pricing.md

 ## 4. Factors That Can Increase/Decrease Costs

-- **Longer Messages**: If each user message or persona response is longer than the assumed average (e.g., 50+ tokens per sentence instead of 20), token usage (and cost) will increase.
+- **Longer Messages**: If each user message or assistant response is longer than the assumed average (e.g., 50+ tokens per sentence instead of 20), token usage (and cost) will increase.
 - **More Personas Responding**: If multiple personas frequently respond to a single user prompt, you’ll see higher total output tokens.
 - **Summaries Frequency**: If you summarize more often (e.g., every 5 messages instead of every 10), that raises cost.
-- **System or Context Prompts**: Each conversation includes “hidden” system prompts and persona profiles that also consume tokens.
-Depending on how often you refresh or re-inject persona prompts, you add a small overhead.
+- **System or Context Prompts**: Each conversation includes “hidden” system prompts and assistant profiles that also consume tokens.
+Depending on how often you refresh or re-inject assistant prompts, you add a small overhead.

 ---